- Price: $3,295 for a queen before discounts

 —Kristen K., verified buyer on 5/14/2024

 Some reviewers reported the mattress feeling different than expected.
 Many stated it felt firmer, while others said it felt softer.
-Mattress shopping is highly individualized, so what feels firm to you may not feel firm to someone else, even if you’re both higher-weight sleepers.
+Mattress shopping is highly individual, so what feels firm to you may not feel firm to someone else, even if you’re both higher-weight sleepers.
 Luckily, we read reviews where customers had a positive experience interacting with customer support, similar to our team’s experience.
 Make sure you read the return policy before you buy in case you take advantage of the trial period.

 For more information, see our Titan Plus review.